Music of the African diaspora: Cuba and Latin music in the Caribbean

 The roots of most Cuban music forms lie in the cabildos, a form of social club among African slaves brought to the island.
 Traditional Afro-Cuban styles, include son, Batá and yuka and Rumba.
 The Cuban contradanza, which became also known as the Habanera, the first written music to be rhythmically based on an African rhythm pattern, gained international fame in the 19th century.
 The habanera "El Arreglito" composed by the Spanish musician Sebastian Yradier, was adapted to become one of the most famous arias in Georges Bizet's 1875 opera Carmen, "L'amour est un oiseau rebelled".

 Dominican Republic

 Bachata is a popular guitar music that originated in the Dominican Republic.
-Having strong African and Spanish influences, it is therefore also considered to be music of Latin America.
+Having strong African and Spanish influences it is therefore also considered to be music of Latin America.
 The subjects of bachata are often romantic with tales of heartbreak and sadness.
 The original term used to name the genre was amargue ("bitterness", "bitter music", or "blues music"), until the more neutral term bachata became popular.
+The Dominican Republic gave birth to merengue in the 19th century, and it quickly became a vital component of that nation's musical culture.
+Melegue is a fast-paced 2/4 beat that combines bass guitar, accordion, guira (a metal scraper), and tambora (a two-sided drum).
+Couples grasp each other tightly and move their hips and feet in time with the fast-paced music throughout the energetic dance.
+Similar to bachata, merengue was originally connected to the lower classes but rose to national popularity in the 20th century and has subsequently expanded globally.